Lane Education Service District

-Lane Education Service District (Lane ESD) is an education service district that provides services to the 16 school districts in Lane County, Oregon, United States.
+Lane Education Service District (Lane ESD) is an education service district which provides services to the 16 school districts in Lane County, Oregon, United States.
 Its headquarters are at 1200 Highway 99N in Eugene.

 Administration

 Lane ESD's superintendent is Tony Scurto.
 An assistant superintendent, three service area directors and an executive assistant provide support.

 Lane ESD is governed by a citizen-elected Board of Directors and an appointed advisor representing employment training.
-Five of the Board positions represent geographical zones and two are designated at-large.
+Five of the Board positions represent geographical zones, and two are designated at-large.
 All members serve four-year terms.

 Districts

 Lane ESD operates across the 16 school districts in Lane County: